Browse our Health Library to learn about treatments, conditions, and how Cedars-Sinai can support your healthcare needs.

 Bell's palsy is an unexplained episode of facial muscle weakness or paralysis that begins suddenly and worsens over 48 hours.
 It is caused by a damaged facial nerve.

-A brain cyst is a type of abnormal fluid-filled sac in the brain.
-They are usually noncancerous.
+A brain cyst is a fluid-filled sac in the brain.
+They can be benign (not cancer) or malignant (cancer).

 A carotid dissection is a type of tear in one of your carotid arteries.
-It is a common cause of stroke in people under age 50.
+It is a common cause of stroke in people younger than age 50.

 A cerebral aneurysm (also called an intracranial aneurysm or brain aneurysm) is a bulging, weakened area in the wall of an artery in the brain, resulting in an abnormal ballooning of the artery that is at risk for rupturing.